jaimienakayama/alpaca_generator/README.md

 To run this app locally after cloning this repo, run `npm install` in your terminal to install the app's dependencies.
 Then run `npm run start` to start your server.
 Then run `npm run build` to build the app.

-This app is also deployed on Heroku -> https://alpaca-generator.herokuapp.com/

 Have fun building your own alpaca!
 Cheers!

+This app is hosted on Heroku: https://alpaca-generator.herokuapp.com/